Guayaquil: Nomenclature

-One of the theories, based on a romantic legend, transmitted orally from one generation to another, attributes the origin of the name Guayaquil to the joining of the name of a leader named Guayas and of his wife Quil, symbols of the local resistance that — according to local tradition — chose to fight to the death (and as a final act, set fire to the town), rather than surrender to the Spanish conquerers.
+A theory based on a romantic legend, transmitted orally, attributes the name Guayaquil to the joining of the name of a leader named Guayas and of his wife Quil.
+They are symbols of the local resistance that—according to local tradition—chose to fight to the death (and as a final act, set fire to the town), rather than surrender to the Spanish conquerors.

-The existence of a town with a name similar to Guayaquil, located near the city of Durán (Autopista Durán-Boliche km.
-23), has brought investigations by archeologists and historians, who agree that the town, when it was conquered, was ruled by a man named :es:Guayaquile.
-What was not decided was whether the name was given by the man to the town, or the town to the man.
-But the researcher Ángel Véliz Mendoza, in his book on the man :es:Guayaquile, states that there are at least seven references to the toponym in pre-1543 documents.
-It is believed that the name Guayaquil is taken from the population’s final home, in lands of the chief :es:Guayaquile.
-This region was occupied by the nation "chronos," whose archeological name is :es:cultura Milagro-Quevedo.
+A town with a name similar to Guayaquil is located near the city of Durán (Autopista Durán-Boliche km.
+23).
+Investigations by archeologists and historians has led them to conclude that when the town was conquered by the Spanish, it was ruled by a man named Guayaquile.

+They have not determined if the man or the town was first to receive that name.
+But researcher Ángel Véliz Mendoza, in his book on the man Guayaquile, says that there at least seven references to the toponym in pre-1543 documents.
+It is believed that the name Guayaquil is taken from the population's final home, in lands of the chief Guayaquile.
+This region was occupied by the chonos, people whose archeological name (in Spanish) is Cultura Milagro-Quevedo.

-After several location changes and fires, the city was finally founded in 1547, and named the "Muy Noble y Muy Leal Ciudad de Santiago de Guayaquil" ("Very noble and very loyal city of Santiago de Guayaquil").
-After the independence of the city in 1820, the words "very noble and very loyal" disappeared because the city was no longer part of the Spanish empire.
+After several location changes and fires, the city was founded in 1547, and named the "Muy Noble y Muy Leal Ciudad de Santiago de Guayaquil" ("Very noble and very loyal city of Santiago de Guayaquil").
+After the city's independence in 1820, the words "very noble and very loyal" disappeared from use, as the city was no longer part of the Spanish Empire.
 Today, the official name of Santiago de Guayaquil is seldom used outside of official contexts.